polhenarejos/acme_email/README.md

 If no `--usage` flag is specified, the ACME server will issue a certificate with `digitalSignature`, `contentCommitment` and `keyEncipherment` by default.

 No other extension are allowed in the CSR.
 Any CSR with extensions different from `keyUsage` and `subjectAltNames` will be rejected.

+If `--key-path` is used for `cert` command, the new certificate will contain the same public key corresponding to the specified private key.
+This is useful for renewals with the same public key.

 ### Example